harshalpawar-cell/Marks-VS-CGPA-predictor/README.md

 In the future, this project can be improved by using a larger and real dataset, adding more subjects, and improving accuracy.

-Features
+Features.
-1.Predict CGPA based on subject marks
+1.Predict CGPA based on subject marks.
-2.Simple and easy to understand code 3.Beginner-friendly machine learning project
+2.Simple and easy to understand code.
+3.Beginner-friendly machine learning project.

-Technologies Used
+Technologies Used.
-1.Python
-2.Pandas
-3.Scikit-learn
+1.Python.
+2.Pandas.
+3.Scikit-learn.

-How to Run
+How to Run.
-1.Install required libraries: pip install pandas scikit-learn 2.Run the Python file
+1.Install required libraries: pip install pandas scikit-learn.
+2.Run the Python file.
 3.Enter marks when prompted
 4.Get predicted CGPA